ys05059/woongyee-blog/README.md

 ### Notion Property Mapping

-If you use different property names in your Notion database, update `blog.config.ts`:
+If you use different property names in your Notion database:

 ```typescript
 propertyMapping: {